kernel-community/kernel/docs/track-gaming/module-3/core.md

 > So, no matter where you are in the system – a voter or senator, an inventor or consumer, a buyer or seller, an artist or audience – you can, you must, play a part in changing the world.

-Even though change comes slowly though, they will only ever happen if we start them.
-And we are not alone, Web 3 itself is an evolution of a movement that started with the Internet, and carried on by Open Source.
+Even though evolution revolves slowly, the cultural aspects of it can only begin if you and I start them.
+And we are not alone: Web 3 itself is an evolution of a movement that started with the Internet, and was carried on by Free and Open Source Software.

 <img src="../img/opensourceloopy.gif" class="center-img" alt="Loopy Interconnected Systems" />

-We must also always remember that even though what we're working on doesn't seem to be moving the needle, each of these systems are actually comprised of smaller subsystems themselves.
+We must always remember that, even though what we're working on doesn't always seem to move the needle now, each of these systems are themselves comprised of smaller subsystems.
 By focusing on the ones that we can currently affect, we can cascade these small changes into a mass movement.

 <iframe width="100%" height="450" frameborder="0" src="https://ncase.me/loopy/v1/?embed=1&data=[[[3,987,448,0.16,%22Ad%2520money%22,3],[5,666,426,0.5,%22TRUST%22,2],[6,500,318,0.16,%22Web%25203%2520Game%22,5],[7,816,312,0.16,%22Clickbait%2520Games%22,1],[8,808,529,0.5,%22Social%2520reach%22,1],[9,518,526,0.5,%22Social%2520reach%22,5],[10,359,449,0.16,%22Radical%2520Markets%22,3],[11,661,263,0,%22%255Bclick%2520to%2520start%255D%22,3]],[[7,5,-11,-1,0],[6,5,16,1,0],[7,8,16,1,0],[8,3,-53,1,0],[7,8,48,1,0],[6,9,-14,1,0],[9,10,49,1,0],[11,7,17,1,0],[11,6,-16,1,0],[8,9,8,-1,0],[9,8,-48,-1,0],[10,6,55,1,0],[3,7,-73,1,0],[7,8,81,1,0]],[[659,628,%22attention%2520economy%250Ais%2520zero-sum%22],[1000,583,%22clickbait%2520games%250Afund%2520themselves%2520more%22],[346,581,%22web%25203%2520games%250Afund%2520themselves%2520a%2520bit%22]],13%5D"></iframe>